 In order to prevent a privacy violation, therapists should limit the amount of PHI included in appointment reminders as a precautionary measure.
 This means excluding details on the patient’s condition, appointment notes, treatment plans, and test results.

 Instead, aim to keep information as generic as possible.
 Focus on the essential details such as the patient name, meeting date and time, practice name, and contact number.
-Name the physician in your reminder, rather than their particular specialty.
+Use the name of the physician in your reminder, rather than naming their particular specialty.

 Make sure to inform patients that you will be sending appointment reminders ahead of time and offer the chance to opt out if they wish.
 This transparency is especially important when messages are distributed through a non-secure platform, as patients need to be aware of those risks.